algotrade-plutus/ProtoMarketMaker/README.md

 ## Data
 - Data source: Algotrade database
 - Data period: from 2022-01-01 to 2025-04-29
-- Each sell or buy side will be charge 0.4 / 2 fee.
+- Each sell or buy side will be charged 0.4 / 2 fee.
 ### Data collection
 #### Daily closing price data
 - The daily close price, bid, ask and tick price are collected from Algotrade database using SQL queries.